Master of TESOL

 The Master of TESOL (Teaching English to Speakers of Other Languages) is designed to provide specialist training in this field.
 It will develop and extend your understanding of the theories and practices that underpin it.

-Stream B: is for students who do not require VIT recognition for TESOL, such as those intending to teach English overseas, or qualified TESOL teachers who want to extend their professional knowledge and skills.
+- Students who do not require VIT recognition for TESOL, such as those intending to teach English overseas, or qualified TESOL teachers who want to extend their professional knowledge and skills.

 Commonwealth Supported Places available